JHodgkins/MSP4-MovieBox/README.md

 As a person with a visual impairment, the e-commerce web application has been designed with screen magnification and screen readers in mind.

 ### Structure of pages
+The website application uses a mobile first approach with the page having a maximum width of 1320px at retina resolutions or a 1140px for most standard displays which centre aligns at higher resolutions.
+These constraints were used to maintain the user’s focus, attention and aid with sight lines.